New Geneva Historic District

 The New Geneva Historic District is a national historic district that is located in Nicholson Township, Fayette County, Pennsylvania.

 It was added to the National Register of Historic Places in 1996.

 History and architectural features

 This district includes twenty-nine contributing buildings and the stone Wilson House (c.
 1768).
 Most of the contributing buildings were built between c.
 1790 and 1910, and are representative of a number of popular architectural styles including Federal and Queen Anne.
 The district includes twenty-two contributing houses, two churches, a school building, a store, a shop, a garage, and some sheds.
 There are also three archaeological sites associated with the former pottery works, and a historic site related to the ferry landing.
 The town of New Geneva was originally laid out in 1797, by Albert Gallatin.

-It was added to the National Register of Historic Places in 1996.